eigen-space/codestyle/doc/process/README.md

 #### 2.4.4.
 Process of task review not related with code management (Github, Gitlab)

-Task like writing documentation in Notion, Confluence and so on.
+We are talking about tasks like writing documentation in Notion, Confluence and so on.

 Motivation:\
-To decrease number of distracting requests to author of changes to 1 (in positive scenario), less distracting from work.
+We want to decrease number of distracting requests to the author of changes to the single one in positive scenario.
+We want to distract each other less.

-1. Reviewer in code review process fixes wishes and remarks in comments in thread of message with task in `review` channel.
+1. A reviewer puts wishes and remarks in comments of the thread of a message related to the task in `review` channel during the code review process.

-    ##### Format
+    **Format**

     Message:
     > [short task description] \